 DSWs also support people living with disabilities with a range of daily tasks.
-The specifics of the role depend on the client; however, DSWs tend to focus on tasks that alleviate physical discomfort and promote social connectedness, independence, emotional wellbeing and general health.
+The specifics of the role depend on the client; however, DSWs tend to focus on tasks that alleviate physical discomfort and promote social connectedness, independence, and emotional wellbeing.
 These include: personal hygiene facilitation, mobility support, shopping tasks, food preparation, housework tasks, and the coordination of social events.